Duals and inverse flows of generalized Ornstein-Uhlenbeck processes: Introduction

 This relationship has been used to determine entrance and exit laws or behaviour at reflecting barriers in the context of birth-death chains, see e.g. \cite{CoxRoesler1984, Dette1997, DiaconisFill1990, Huillet2010, HuilletMartinez2011}, in actuarial mathematics and mathematical finance \cite{Asmussen95, AsmussenAlbrecher, AsmussenSigman1996, Goffard2019, Kolokoltsov2015}, as well as in game theory \cite{Lorek2017, Lorek2018} and population genetics \cite{Cordero2025, Foucart2019, FoucartVidmar2024, KuklaMoehle2018, Moehle2018}, just to mention a few.
 In the setting of interacting particle systems Siegmund duality has been exhaustively studied, see e.g. \cite{Liggett} for a textbook reference.
 An analysis of Siegmund duality for multidimensional processes was carried out in \cite{BlaszczyszynSigman1999, KolokoltsovLee2013}, where the first reference discusses set-valued dual processes and the latter uses a generator approach for Siegmund duality based on Pareto ordering.
 A recent reference for applications of \eqref{dual} in physics is \cite{Gueneau2024}.

-The definition of Siegmund duality in \eqref{dual} is a special case of more general dualities of Markov processes; see \cite{Jansen2014} for an overview.

-In this paper, we treat Siegmund duality for the slightly generalized setting of (time-homogeneous) Markov processes with state space~$\bR$, i.e. we consider the relation \eqref{dual} when $t\geq 0$ and arbitrary $x,y\in \bR$ are allowed.
+In this paper, we treat Siegmund duality for the \HeHe above mentioned \normal setting of (time-homogeneous) Markov processes with state space~$\bR$.
 In particular, we consider solutions of the stochastic differential equation (SDE)

 for a general bivariate driving Lévy process $(U_t,L_t)_{t\geq 0}$.
 Assuming that $U$ does not admit jumps of size $-1$, these solutions are known as \emph{generalized Ornstein-Uhlenbeck (GOU) processes} and they can be expressed explicitly; see \cite[Thm.
 2.1]{BLM2011}.
-We use this fact to prove in Section~\ref{S-dual} that the dual of a GOU process $(V_t^x)_{t\geq 0}$, if existent, is again a GOU process, namely a process $(R_t^y)_{t\geq 0}$ solving an SDE of the form \eqref{eq:GOUSDE}.
+We use this fact to prove in Section~\ref{S-dual}\HeHe, Theorem~\ref{thm:dualGOU}, \normal that the dual of a GOU process $(V_t^x)_{t\geq 0}$, if existent, is again a GOU process, namely a process $(R_t^y)_{t\geq 0}$ solving an SDE of the form \eqref{eq:GOUSDE}.
 We furthermore discuss the relation between hitting probabilities and stationary distributions of the dual pair of GOU processes.
-As it turns out, the appearing (causal) stationary distribution of the dual GOU process coincides with the non-causal stationary distribution of the original GOU process.
-When $L$ is a subordinator, then $(V_t^x)_{t\geq 0}$ can also be viewed as a $[0,\infty)$-valued Markov process when only $x\geq 0$ is allowed, while the derived dual GOU process $(R_t^y)_{t\geq 0}$ \emph{on all of $\bR$} is driven by the negative of a subordinator, hence becomes also negative, even when $y\geq 0$.
-Hence, the Siegmund dual process $(\widehat{R}_t^y)_{t \ge 0}$ of $(V_t^x)_{t\geq 0}$, $x\geq 0$, viewed as an $[0,\infty]$-valued process, must be different from the Siegmund dual GOU process $(R_t^y)_{t\geq 0}$, viewed as a Markov process on $\bR$.
-In Proposition~\ref{prop-dualhalfline} we clarify the relation between $R$ and $\widehat{R}$.
+As it turns out, \HeHe see Corollary~\ref{c-dual-stationary} below, \normal the appearing (causal) stationary distribution of the dual GOU process coincides with the non-causal stationary distribution of the original GOU process.
+When $L$ is a subordinator \AL and $U$ only has jumps of size $>-1$, \normal then $(V_t^x)_{t\geq 0}$ can also be viewed as a $[0,\infty)$-valued Markov process when only $x\geq 0$ is allowed, while the derived dual GOU process $(R_t^y)_{t\geq 0}$ \emph{on all of $\bR$} is driven by the negative of a subordinator, hence becomes also negative, even when $y\geq 0$.
+Hence, the Siegmund dual process $(\widehat{R}_t^y)_{t \ge 0}$ of $(V_t^x)_{t\geq 0}$, $x\geq 0$, viewed as an $[0,\infty]$-valued process \AL (i.e.~as in the original setting of Siegmund~\cite{Siegmund1976}), \normal must be different from the Siegmund dual GOU process $(R_t^y)_{t\geq 0}$, viewed as a Markov process on $\bR$ \AL (i.e. as defined above). \normal In Proposition~\ref{prop-dualhalfline} we clarify the relation between $R$ and $\widehat{R}$.